petoncle/mousemaster/configuration/author.md

 - Automatically switch back to the previous mode (idle mode or normal mode) after hint selection.
 - Trigger a left button click by holding _space_ while selecting a hint.
 - Trigger a second hint pass with a smaller hint grid centered around the mouse by holding _rightalt_ while selecting a hint.
 Release _rightalt_ during the second hint pass to not trigger a click after hint selection.
+- Double click by pressing the hint key a second time after selecting the hint.
 - Only the characters _u, i, h, j, k, n, m_ are used for hint labels to be able to select hints with one hand.
 - Exit with _rightalt_, _esc_ or _backspace_.